 We tracked down the apartment where we would be staying and were quickly able to meet up with our house sitting hosts.

 She showed me into the parking garage at the apartment complex and we had finally arrived.

-We’d be looking after Zoe, their adorable little shih-tsu mix, for the next three weeks from their beautiful, modern apartment building in the heart of one of the best neighborhoods in the city.
+We’d be looking after Zoe, their adorable little Shih-Tsu mix, for the next three weeks from their beautiful, modern apartment building in the heart of one of the best neighborhoods in Mexico City.